 It is recommended that you work your way down your body when performing these stretches/exercises.
 Start by lying flat on your back and gently rotating your neck from side to side.
 It might also benefit you to bring your left ear toward your left shoulder, and vice versa.

 Then move to your hands and arms.
 First, make circular motions with your wrists.
 Then, make fists with your hands, and gradually lengthen out your fingers to stretch them wide.
 Repeat 2-3 times.
-For your elbows, simply bending them forwards and backwards will do, as long as you get them moving.
+For your elbows, simply bending them forwards and backward will do, as long as you get them moving.
 At this point, you can probably sit up in bed, if it’s comfortable for you.

-From here, rotate your shoulders with some gentle shoulder rolls forward and backwards.
+From here, rotate your shoulders with some gentle shoulder rolls forward and backward.
 You can also stretch your arms across your body and hold for a few seconds in each position.
 If it’s available to you, try stretching your arms up overhead as well for a full back, shoulder, and arm stretch – but only if it doesn’t cause you pain!

-Next, you can stretch out your hips by sitting “criss cross applesauce” if possible, which will also help to get your knee joints moving, or by slowly bending forward over your body, hands reaching for your feet – whichever is more comfortable for you.
+Next, you can stretch out your hips by sitting “criss-cross applesauce” if possible, which will also help to get your knee joints moving, or by slowly bending forward over your body, hands reaching for your feet – whichever is more comfortable for you.
 Bend your knees up and down to wake them up as well.
 With your feet straight out in front of you, do some gentle ankle rolls counter and clockwise.
 Then point and flex the feet, and try fanning out the toes or pointing and flexing them with the feet.

 While you’re still under the covers, lie on your back.
 Stretch your upper body first, moving your joints gently through a comfortable range of motion.
 First, turn your head from side to side, loosening your neck.
 Then stretch the following joints, first on one side and then the other: